chbooks/styleGuide_ebooks/readme.md

 * The book’s cover art must use RGB color mode and should be at least 1400 pixels along the shorter axis.
 * Minimum of 300 dpi.
 * A high-quality JPEG with .jpg or .jpeg extension or PNG with .png extension.
+* Kindle books must have a marketing cover image provided for use on the website detail page.
+The preferred format for the cover is a JPEG image of 2500 pixels on the longest side (with a minimum of 1000 pixels on the longest side).

 ####Interior Images